 The following links are provided to help you learn more about Non-Ionizing Radiation issues.
 If you have any concerns regarding non-ionizing radiation, please contact EHRS for consultation.

-Radiofrequency Safety information regarding PCS and Cellular Telephones from the Federal Communications Commission.
+Radiofrequency Safety information from the Federal Communications Commission.

 Radio waves are also emitted by WiFi routers, computers, printers, and other devices to allow wireless connection to the internet and computer networks.
 These devices operate within the frequency range of cell phone systems, but with much less power output than your cell phone.
-Additional information is available from the World Health Organization.
+Additional information is available from the Public Health England.

 Microwave Oven Safety information from the Food & Drug Administration